 1954 – 2019

-In an art world that I often don’t understand and at times don’t like very much, meeting Lawrence and Lucy last year in Bolsena on a gorgeous clear autumn day reminded me why we are involved in this unlikely liaison.
+In an art world that I often don’t understand and at times don’t like very much, meeting Lawrence and Lucy in Bolsena in 2018, on a gorgeous clear autumn day reminded me why we are involved in this unlikely liaison.

 When we first set foot in Lawrence’s viewing room, a raw and fundamental room adjacent to his work space, cleared so that he could sit quietly and see, I turned to Emma who was quietly crying as she looked at the vast painting in front of us.
 What kinds of objects illicit such responses?
 Lawrence Carroll paintings it seems.

 Seldom, if ever have I felt such instant joy and a sense of longing with paintings and seldom have I have enjoyed sitting with new friends as Emma and were to do with Lawrence and Lucy.